How to Catch a Parakeet Outside?

 3. MP3 Player or Smart Phone with Good Speaker

 An MP3 player will be a beneficial tool because you can play the chirping sounds of the birds on it the birds are very responsive to such sounds when the parakeets are free they will be nervous and search for other fellow birds, there is a good chance that they will start moving towards the sounds and you will be in with a chance to catch them when they come close.
-Even a smartphone with good speakers will work.

 How to Catch A Parakeet Outside?

-1. If the parakeet is well tamed then you can place some millets on your fingertip and start calling the bird, in case the bird is in close vicinity and has not flown far away there is a chance that it will fly to you because it will be nervous and hungry as well if some time has gone by and when it lands on your finger you can slowly bring your other hand close and capture the bird in your hand smoothly than put it back into the cage safely.
+1. If the parakeet is well tamed then you can place some millets on your fingertip and start calling the bird, If case the bird is in close vicinity and has not flown far away there is a chance that it will fly to you because it will be nervous and hungry as well if some time has gone by and when it lands on your finger you can slowly bring your other hand close and capture the bird in your hand smoothly than put it back into the cage safely.

 2. When the parakeet is out of sight and is not tamed then you need to set up the parakeet catching kit (The above-mentioned things) where you last spotted the bird, parakeet catching kit can be made using a cage with its door open and a string attached to lock the door as soon as the bird enters the cage to eat the food or treats you have already placed inside